szreik/OpenPoseTutorial/README.md

 3. Enter the directory with `cd openpose_testing`, and enter the command:
 `singularity pull docker://szreik/openpose-cpu-face:latest`
 4. When completed, you should see a file named "openpose-cpu-face_latest.sif" in your directory.
 It can be renamed to whatever you like as long as it has .sif extension
-5. In the same directory where you created the Docker image (file with .sif extension), create a new directory to store input videos.
+5. Create a new directory to store input videos.
 In this example, the directory is called "videodata" so enter the command `mkdir videodata`.
 Make sure you are in the openpose_testing directory when you enter this command.
 6. Inside the "videodata" directory, make a directory named "json" by entering `mkdir json`.

 ## Uploading videos